isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 of MgO.
 For rocks that contain greater than 52 percent silica, MgO must be greater than 8 percent.
 For rocks containing less than 52 percent silica, MgO must be greater than 12 percent.
+- fine-grained igneous rock that contains unusually high concentration of MgO.
+For rocks that contain greater than 52 percent silica, MgO must be greater than 8 percent.
+For rocks containing less than 52 percent silica, MgO must be greater than 12 percent.

 - **Source:**
 LeMaitre et al. 2002